olivierfriard/boris_docs/index.rst

 The authors would like to acknowledge Sergio Castellano, Valentina Matteucci and Laura Ozella for their precious help.

 Valid keys for triggering behavior
 --------------------------------------------------------------------------------------------------------------------------------------------

-BORIS will not make difference between lower case and upper case characters
+BORIS make difference between lower case and upper case characters

+* keys from a to z
 * keys from A to Z
 * keys from 0 to 9
 * function keys from F1 to F12